anjalitanpure1993/angular-elements/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-I have added one more HTML file in the project named as 'weather.html' in which I have called the custom angular element.
+There is one more HTML file in the project named as 'weather.html' in which I have called the custom angular element.
 For this to work, you need to copy 'ng-city-weather.js' file from elements folder from angular project which is at source level.
 Place ng-city-weather.js, weather.html file at same level and run the HTML file in browser.
 You will see the output.